Armagh county football team

 The Armagh county football team (/ɑrˈmɑː/ ar-MAH-') represents the Armagh GAA, a county board of the Gaelic Athletic Association, in Gaelic football.
 The team competes in the three major annual inter-county competitions; the All-Ireland Senior Football Championship, the Ulster Senior Football Championship and the National Football League.

 Armagh's home ground is the Athletic Grounds, Armagh.
 The team's manager is Kieran McGeeney.
-Their longest-standing and fiercest rivalry is with Tyrone, another Ulster-based team and one of Armagh's geographic neighbors.
+Their longest-standing rivalry is with Tyrone, another Ulster-based team and one of Armagh's geographic neighbors.

-The team last won the Ulster Senior Championship in 2008, the All-Ireland Senior Championship in 2024 and the National League in 2005.
+The team last won the Ulster Senior Championship in 2026, the All-Ireland Senior Championship in 2024 and the National League in 2005.

 Colours and crest

 Armagh's county colours are orange and white.
 Originally they wore black and amber striped shirts until 1926 when Dominican nuns from Omeath, in County Louth knitted the team a pair of orange and white kits ahead of a Junior clash with Dublin which they have kept since.
 However, the team wore a predominantly black strip against Kerry in the 2024 All-Ireland Senior Football Championship semi-final.